Katrolli/holbertonschool-validation/module3_task2/README.md

-## Prerequisites
+# Prerequisites

 ## Lifecycle

+The application lifecycle includes several steps:

-- build: compile the source code of the application to a binary named awesome-api (the name awesome-api comes from the command go mod init github.com/<your github handle>/awesome-api) with the command go build.
-The first build may takes some times.
+- `build`: Compile the source code to a binary named `awesome-api` with `go build`.

+  The name `awesome-api` is from `go mod init github.com/<your github handle>/awesome-api`.

+  Note: the first build may take some time.

-- run: Run the application in background by executing the binary awesome-api, and write logs into a file named awesome-api.log with the command ./awesome-api >./awesome-api.log 2>&1 &.
+- `run`: Run the application in the background by executing the `awesome-api` binary.

+  Logs are written into a file named `awesome-api.log` with this command:

+  `./awesome-api >./awesome-api.log 2>&1 &`.

-- stop: Stop the application with the command kill XXXXX where XXXXX is the Process ID of the application.
-For instance: kill "$(pgrep awesome-api)".
+- `stop`: Stop the application with `kill XXXXX` where `XXXXX` is the Process ID of the application.

+  For instance, `kill "$(pgrep awesome-api)"`.

-- post: Create a new blog post whose filename and title come from the environment variables POST_TITLE and POST_NAME
+- `post`: Create a new blog post.
+  The filename and title come from `POST_TITLE` and `POST_NAME`.

-- clean: Stop the application.
-Delete the binary awesome-api and the log file awesome-api.log
+- `clean`: Stop the application, delete `awesome-api` binary and `awesome-api.log` file.

-- test: You want to test it to ensure that it behaves as expected.
+- `test`: Run tests to ensure that the application behaves as expected.

-- unit-tests: Run unit tests.
+- `unit-tests`: Run unit tests.

-- integration-tests: Run integration tests.
+- `integration-tests`: Run integration tests.

-- lint: Lint go lang code.
+- `lint`: Lint Go lang code.

-- check: Lint markdonw source, check dead links.
+- `check`: Lint markdown source and check for dead links.

-- validate: Validate the file dist/index.html using the command line Holberton’s W3C Validator.
+- `validate`: Validate `dist/index.html` using the
+  command line Holberton’s W3C Validator.

-- workflow : using github actions to test

-- package : zips necesseary files
+- `workflow`: Use GitHub Actions for testing.

+- `package`: Zip necessary files.

-- help: Display help message.
+- `help`: Display help message.